thomasriley/observability-for-kubernetes/content/prometheus/deploying-prometheus/launch-prometheus-instance/_index.md

 NAME                                     STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE prometheus-pvc-prometheus-prometheus-0   Bound    pvc-c85b2a3b-9d7a-11e9-9e3c-42010a840079   10Gi       RWO            standard       21m
 ```
+The **ServiceAccount**, **ClusterRoleBinding** and **ClusterRoleBinding** are required for providing the Prometheus Pod with the required permissions to access the Kubernetes API as part of its service discovery process.

 Lastly lets look at some of the Prometheus specific configuration of the **prometheus.yaml** file: